benjaminhuanghuang/CSInterview/LeetCode/_Category.md

 - 017. Letter Combination                       : Backtracking
 - 037. Sudoku Solver
 - 200. Number of Islands
-- 491. Increasing Subsequences    : used nums
+- 491. Increasing Subsequences    : Use HashSet to filter used nums

 **DP**:
 - 010. Regular Expression Matching              : DP and Recursion